This post may contain affiliate links. For more information, read my disclosure policy.

 - 2 cups powdered sugar

 - 2 teaspoons vanilla

-- Preheat oven to 350 degrees.
-Butter and flour (or line with foil and spray wit cooking spray) two loaf pans.
-You can use two 9×5 loaf pans or one 9×5 and one 8 1/2 x 4 1/2.
+- Preheat oven to 350°F. Butter and flour (or line with foil and spray wit cooking spray) two loaf pans.
+You can use two 9×5 loaf pans or one 9×5 and about 8 cupcakes.

 - Mix up cake mix according to package directions, using egg, water, and oil called for on the box.
 Divide among your loaf pans.

-- Bake for 30-35 minutes, until a toothpick inserted in the center comes out clean.
-Cool completely and then remove from pans.
+- Bake for 30-40 minutes, until a toothpick inserted in the center comes out clean.
+Cool completely and then remove from pans and frost as desired.

 - To make the frosting: mix butter and cream cheese until smooth with a hand mixer.
 Mix in powdered sugar, 1 cup at a time.
-Add vanilla and 1 teaspoon heavy cream and mix until smooth.
-Add more cream, 1 teaspoon at a time, until the frosting reaches your desired spreading consistency.
-(I used 2 teaspoons.)
+Add salt and vanilla and mix until smooth.
 Store in refrigerator.